In this article

 Although the federal government rejected Utah’s proposal to receive full federal funding for a partial Medicaid expansion, and also rejected the proposal to allow people with income above the poverty level to have a choice between Medicaid and a subsidized plan in the exchange, Utah had already outlined contingency plans earlier in 2019.

-Utah had a contingency for that, in case their work requirement was rejected.
+Utah had a contingency plan in case their work requirement was rejected.
 In that case, Utah’s final plan, if no waiver approval had been granted by July 1, 2020, was to simply implement Medicaid expansion as called for in the ACA (and in the state’s ballot initiative), without a waiver.

 Very limited expansion was approved in 2017; enrollees were transitioned to expanded Medicaid in 2019